nivagator/personal-site/about.md

 ## What I Do

 Currently, I work as an Analytics Manager at Wells Fargo in Irving, Texas.
 I work in the Enterprise Analytics & Data Science organization specifically for the Analytic Quality Review team.
-My team works to ensure risk is minimized to Wells Fargo and its customers through in-depth programmatic reviews of internal remediation projects.

 ## About This Site